QUANGLEA/statspital-game/README.md

 2. Click on Statspital and click Play Statspital
 3. You can download the game data by clikcing Game Data

-### The game is still underdevelopment and more levels are currently being created.
+#### The game is still under development and more levels are currently being added.
 Stay updated!

 ## Contact:
 Please feel free to open an issue or PR to discuss more features/bug reports.
 Also, feel free to contact me at lequang@grinnell.edu.